 You will be looking at approximately £500 for the grass and installation including VAT.
 The work should take no more than half a day.

-Hopefully by following this guide you will have a better understanding of how to lay artificial grass on a balcony.
+Hopefully by following this guide you will have a better understanding of how we lay artificial grass on a balcony.
 I also have a more basic guide on installing artificial grass you may wish to look at.